TRW Grant Guidelines

 • LLC or LLP documentation showing other name(s)

-If you don’t see it listed above send an email to cwegrants@twu.edu to see if your paperwork will count.
+Disqualifying documents include an LLC or other entity document with only a business name (must show owners & percentages), EIN, sales & use tax permit, income taxes, driver’s license, credit card, or passport.
+If you are unsure of your documentation send an email to cwegrants@twu.edu to see if your paperwork will count.
 Most apps are rejected because proof of ownership isn’t shown.

-• Background on your company and a description of the project the grant would be used for (must use the template below).
+• Company Background & description of the grant project the grant would be used for (must use the template below).

 Company background & Project information